cbot83/tweeter/README.md

-# Tweeter Project
+## Tweeter Project

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This repository was built off of starter code from Lighthouse Labs.
+It was great experience with HTML, CSS, JS, jQuery and AJAX front-end skills.
+As well as Node, Express and MongoDB for back-end skills.

-## Getting Started
+## How to use

 1. Fork this repository, then clone your fork of this repository.
 2. Install dependencies using the `npm install` command.